 The fish feeding experience is low-tech but actually quite fun for toddlers because you are feeding the fish living in the massive tank.
 The kids love dropping the pellets into the water and watching the fish rise up to feed.

 Finally, entry to SEA LIFE Melbourne Aquarium doesn’t have to be expensive if you take advantage of various offers and discounts available.
 BUY discount tickets to SEA Life Melbourne Aquarium.
+You can also buy a combined discount ticket to SEA Life Melbourne Aquarium and Legoland Melbourne.

 You can also buy a membership if you’re planning to visit regularly.
 It’s one of the best memberships for Melbourne families.